bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.caching.md

 trim it to 60 branches.
 Meaning trimmig a large tree will occur on the 81st branch and every 20 branches after that.
 The greater the difference is between trimTt and maxBranches, the less often tree trimming will occur.

+The definition of "too long" is _highly subjective_ -- I'd say 80 to 100 branches are ok but you may find even smaller windows lower your memory consumption.

+There should also be a _significant gap_ between the maxBranches and trimTo numbers; if for instance `maxBranches` is 100 and `trimTo` is 95 you will see truncation happen _every five branches_ which probably will degrade performance a bit.

+the difference between trimTo and maxBranches determines the number of growths that will include a truncation; for instance if you have `maxBranches` at 100 and `trimTo` of 60, then you will see truncation occur every 40 branches -- a healthy pattern.
+(you of course will not see any truncation occur until you reach your initial maxBranches total, which may never happen...)

 ### Trimming and active events